Note: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

-To make sheera, ghee roasted semolina is combined with milk (or water), sugar and cardamom powder.
-Folks from Karnataka know it as Sajjige, North Indians call it suji ka halwa, whereas it is popularly known as sheera in Maharashtra.
+Folks from Karnataka know it as Sajjige, rava kesari; North Indians call it suji ka halwa, whereas it is popularly known as sheera in Maharashtra.

 In fact, every country seems to have its own version.
-It goes by semolina pudding in Europe and USA whereas folks in the middle east have their own variant called Lekhmat Al Helwa.
+It goes by semolina pudding in Europe and the US, whereas folks in the middle east have their own variant called Lekhmat Al Helwa.

 Is sheera good for you?